UAL-RE/data-viz-challenge/cfp.md

 $1,500 total, disbursed in two installments.

 ## Deliverables
 A public workshop in Fall 2020 and accompanying curricular materials that are made openly available online.
-Fellows can choose from the following Creative Commons licenses/marks so that their curricular materials can be reused and adapted by others: CC BY, CC BY-SA, CC BY-NC, CC BY-NC-SA, or CC0.
-Library staff will assist fellows in identifying appropriate licence.
+Fellows can choose from the following Creative Commons licenses/marks so that their curricular materials can be reused and adapted by others: [CC BY](https://creativecommons.org/licenses/by/4.0/), [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/), [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/), or [CC0](https://creativecommons.org/share-your-work/public-domain/cc0).
+Library staff will assist fellows in identifying an appropriate licence.

 ## How to apply
 Applications are due **October 15, 2019** (by 11:59 pm local Arizona time).